How to block bot registrations

 Disable caching for pages "Login", "Password Reset", "Register".
 Caching the authentication functionality is a security vulnerability.

-Caching plugins usually have settings to disable caching on certain pages, use them.
+Caching plugins usually have settings to disable caching on certain pages.

-Pay attention that some hosting providers have a built-in caching tool on the server-side.
-Please look at the server settings or ask hosting support for assistance.
+Some hosting providers have a built-in caching tool.
+Look at the server settings or ask hosting support for assistance.

-5. Use captcha in the registration form #
+2. Add captcha to the registration form #

 Add Google reCAPTCHA to the registration form.
 Add Google reCAPTCHA to the social registration form if you use the extension Ultimate Member - Social Login.